De-Junior/Teamflow/README.md

 - **Session management:** JWT strategy with a custom `ActiveSession` table layered on top to support viewing and revoking individual device sessions — see [System Design](#system-design) for why this approach was used instead of Auth.js's database session strategy
 - **Middleware protection:** `src/proxy.ts` runs on every non-static request, enforcing authentication on protected routes and redirecting authenticated users away from `/login` and `/register`
 - **RBAC:** five roles (`SUPER_ADMIN`, `OWNER`, `MANAGER`, `DEVELOPER`, `VIEWER`) defined once in `src/lib/auth/permissions.ts` and consulted by both UI and API layers
+- **Deployment note:** `trustHost: true` is required in the Auth.js config for correct redirect behavior on Vercel — omitting it can cause sign-out/callback redirects to resolve against the wrong host

 ---